 Excel, Sheets & PDF

-A professional, ready-to-use risk register with 15 pre-filled example risks across 8 categories, automatic colour-coded scoring, a 5×5 probability-impact heat map, dropdown validation and residual risk tracking.
-Download in Excel and open in Google Sheets in one click.
+I built this risk register based on how I actually managed risks on real projects in the UAE.
+Projects worth hundreds of millions of dollars.
+It has 15 pre-filled example risks across 8 categories, automatic colour-coded scoring, a 5x5 heat map, dropdown validation and residual risk tracking.
+Download it free in Excel and open it in Google Sheets in one click.

 By Syed Mujeeb Rehman, PMP